dmtrKovalenko/cypress-real-events/README.md

 One problem of the real native system events I need to mention – you will not get an error message if the event wasn't produced.
 Similar to selenium or playwright – if a javascript event was not fired you will not get a comprehensive error message.

-So probably this package should not be used as a replacement of the cypress events, at least for the writing tests experience 🐨
+So probably this package should not be used as a replacement for the cypress events, at least for the writing tests experience 🐨

 ## License